rjeeda/rjeeda.github.io/_posts/2020-04-04-introduction.md

 ---
 ### Could the data be Gamma distributed?

-The authors of Gardner et. al. assume that the times to catastrophe were Gamma distributed.
+The authors of Gardner et. al. assume that the times to catastrophe are Gamma distributed.
 Taking a look at the handy <a href="https://distribution-explorer.github.io/">distribution explorer</a>, we can compare the story of microtubule growth to the story behind the Gamma distribution.
 The Gamma distribution is the amount of time we have to wait for n arrivals of a Poisson process.
-In this case, catastrophe is a multi-step process in which each sub-processes can be thought of as a Poisson process.
+In this case, catastrophe is a multi-step process in which each sub-process can be thought of as a Poisson process.
 So, the time for each sub-process to occur is exponentially distributed.
 The time you need to wait for all the multi-step processes to occur will then be Gamma distributed.
 The number of arrivals is given by the parameter $$\alpha$$ while the time for all arrivals to occur is given by $$\beta$$.
 The PDF is given by

 $$f(y; \alpha, \beta) = \frac{1}{\Gamma(\alpha)} \frac{(\beta y)^{\alpha}}{y}e^{-\beta y}$$

 ### An alternative hypothesis

 Alternatively, we could consider that two biochemical processes have to happen in succession in order to trigger a catastrophe.
 We can model each of these processes as a Poisson process.
 The rate of arrivals, which corresponds biologically to the rate of the first biochemical process, is described by the variable $$\beta_1$$ while the other is described by $$\beta_2$$.
 In this successive Poisson model, note that the value of $$\beta_2$$ doesn't depend on the value of $$\beta_1$$.
-In order to simulate the successive Poisson process model, we will add the times generated by the second Poisson process to those generated by the first.
+In order to simulate the model, we will add the times generated by the second Poisson process to those generated by the first.
 This works because once we have sampled a time for the first process from the exponential distribution, it essentially becomes our new zero point when sampling for the time taken for the second process.
-Thus, the time taken to complete both processes will simply be the sum of the time of the first process and the time of the second process.

 We can analytically calculate the probability density function (PDF) of the distribution matching the story we told.
 We find that the PDF simplifies to